“My writing doesn’t sound like me.”

 Conversational writing has been drilled out of us.

 Your teachers told you not to write in a conversational style.
+You needed to learn how to write college essays, after all!

 And in the corporate world, you couldn’t be casual.
 Not even in emails.
 In some companies, the more robotic you sounded, the better!
 (Be honest: how many times in your corporate career did you use the phrase, “Please advise” in an email?)